Laura Mulvey: Film theory

-Regarding Mulvey’s view of the identity of the gaze, some authors questioned “Visual Pleasure and Narrative Cinema” on the matter of whether the gaze is really always male.
+Regarding Mulvey's view of the identity of the gaze, some authors questioned "Visual Pleasure and Narrative Cinema" on the matter of whether the gaze is really always male.
 Mulvey does not acknowledge a protagonist and a spectator other than a heterosexual male, failing to consider a woman or homosexual as the gaze.
-Other critics pointed out that there is an oversimplification of gender relations in “Visual Pleasure and Narrative Cinema”.
-According to them, Mulvey’s essay shows a binary and categorical division of genders into male and female.
-This view does not acknowledge theoretical postulates put forward by LGBTQ+ theorists -and the mutant community itself- that understand gender as something flexible.
+Other critics pointed out that there is an oversimplification of gender relations in "Visual Pleasure and Narrative Cinema".
+According to them, Mulvey's essay shows a binary and categorical division of genders into male and female.
+This view does not acknowledge theoretical postulates put forward by LGBTQ+ theorists—and the community itself—that understand gender as something flexible.

 Additionally, Mulvey is criticized for not acknowledging other than white spectators.
-From this viewpoint, by not recognizing racial differences, when Mulvey refers to “women”, she is only speaking about white women.
+From this viewpoint, by not recognizing racial differences, when Mulvey refers to "women", she is only speaking about white women.
 For some authors, Mulvey does not consider the black female spectators who choose not to identify with white womanhood and who would not take on the phallocentric gaze of desire and possession.
 Thus, Mulvey fails to consider that these women create a critical space outside of the active/male passive/female dichotomy.

 Feminist critic Gaylyn Studlar wrote extensively to problematize Mulvey's central thesis that the spectator is male and derives visual pleasure from a dominant and controlling perspective.
 Studlar suggested rather that visual pleasure for all audiences is derived from a passive, masochistic perspective, where the audience seeks to be powerless and overwhelmed by the cinematic image.

 Mulvey later wrote that her article was meant to be a provocation or a manifesto, rather than a reasoned academic article that took all objections into account.
 She addressed many of her critics, and clarified many of her points, in "Afterthoughts" (which also appears in the Visual and Other Pleasures collection).